kmsec137/zorya-volos/README.md

 > Zorya comes, and nothing sleeps.

 ## :inbox_tray: Install
 Make sure to have Rust, Golang and Python properly installed.
-FYI, he project is beeing developped and maintained under a Linux Ubuntu distrubution.
+FYI, the project is beeing developped and maintained under a Linux Ubuntu distrubution.

 ```
 git clone --recursive https://github.com/Ledger-Donjon/zorya